duyphuongnguyen1999/RFM-Customers-Segmentation/README.md

 # RFM Segmentation
 ### Project Overview

-I have used the Online Retail data set. [[1]](https://www.kaggle.com/datasets/tunguz/online-retail)

-Preprocess and clean the data and applied K Means Clustering algorithm for the segmentation.
+I have used the Online Retail data set. [[1]](https://www.kaggle.com/datasets/tunguz/online-retail) Preprocess and clean the data and applied K Means Clustering algorithm for the segmentation.

-Customers are segment into 10 clusters, base on RFM value.

 ### What is RFM Segmentation?